peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * <i>t</i>: The type, class, or interface that this method's return value will belong to.
 To express a generic type in Java, see the example. <b>Note:</b> For security reasons, an application should not base this parameter on user input or other externally supplied data.
 Whenever possible, this parameter should be either a type specially handled by this method, such as  `int`  or  `String`  , or a plain-old-data type (POCO or POJO type) within the control of the application.
 If the plain-old-data type references other data types, those types should likewise meet either criterion above.

  * <i>mapper</i>: This parameter controls which data types are eligible for Plain-Old-Data deserialization and includes custom converters from CBOR objects to certain data types.
+Can be null.

  * <i>options</i>: Specifies options for controlling deserialization of CBOR objects.